fabianpage/hc-srv/README.md

 # hc-srv
-The server instance for homehontrol
+The server instance for homecontrol